-The following bills passed the California legislature and now await the Governor’s signature:
+The following bills passed the California legislature and were signed into law by the Governor:

 Employee/Personnel Exception (AB-25)